screw/delta-t-udp/watson-delta-t-protocol-specification-1981.md

 DtFinishData does not need to be called.

-DtStartData is called by the EIM either when (1) there is data to send ana the sendCode in the ISR is 1 (e.g. should try to send even if the output window is zero so that a Rendezvous packet will be sent) or (2) when the sendCode returned from the DtPktRcvd procedure is 2 indicating that a Data packet (even if header-only) is required to Ack
+DtStartData is called by the EIM either when (1) there is data to send and the sendCode in the ISR is 1 (e.g. should try to send even if the output window is zero so that a Rendezvous packet will be sent) or (2) when the sendCode returned from the DtPktRcvd procedure is 2 indicating that a Data packet (even if header-only) is required to Ack